Differential Cohomology: Categories, Characteristic Classes, and Connections: The Virasoro algebra

 \begin{cor} For any Lie group $G$, possibly infinite-dimensional, we have an isomorphism

 In particular, the group $ \H^3(\BbulletG;\ZZ(1)) $ classifies central extensions of $G$ by $\TT$ which are principal $\TT$-bundles over $G$. \end{cor}

 Thus, we would like to construct the Virasoro central extension via a differential cohomology class in $\H^3(\BbulletGamma;\ZZ(1))$.
 This builds on the hard work of the previous few talks.
-In \Cref{thm-BGZ}, Hopkins described how $\H^4(\BbulletGL_n(\RR);\ZZ(2))$ fits into a pullback square
+Let $\GL_n^+(\RR)$ denote the group of orientation-preserving, invertible $n\times n$ matrices.
+The restriction map

+is not an isomorphism, but is close enough to one that we still have Pontryagin classes for $\GL_n^+(\RR)$-bundles, or for oriented vector bundles.